 Switches and sensors, for example, do not interact with a centralized controller that controls the lights but rather with the lights themselves.
 This decentralized control design enables systems to attain significantly greater scale, dependability, and performance while decreasing costs.

-Managed Flood Relay
+Managed Flood Relay for Scalability

 When the source and destination nodes are not in direct range of one another, messages must be relayed by other nodes in the network.
 In wireless networks, especially those with multicast traffic, emulating historical routing algorithms used in wired networks can cause major reliability, scale, and performance concerns.